-In addition to these basic measures, we are continuing to evaluate emerging methods and technologies for disclosure protection (McCaa and Ruggles 2002, Ruggles 2000).
+In addition to these basic measures, we are continuing to evaluate emerging methods and technologies for disclosure protection (McCaa and Ruggles 2002; Ruggles 2000).
 The safety record for public use census microdata is apparently perfect.
 In almost four decades of use, there has not been a single verified breach of confidentiality.
 These procedures are designed to extend this record.

-Dataset Reformatting, Cleaning, and Data Allocation
+Data-Set Reformatting, Cleaning, and Data Allocation

-We carry out a systematic program of data reformatting and cleaning for each dataset.
-The original microdata samples are preserved in a wide variety of formats ranging from separate household and person files to multi-level hierarchical files.
+We carry out a systematic program of data reformatting and cleaning for each data set.
+The original microdata samples are preserved in a wide variety of formats ranging from separate household and person files to multilevel hierarchical files.
 This welter of file structures must be standardized before we can carry out harmonization routines.
-Separate programs transform each dataset into a hierarchical format containing household and person records.
+Separate programs transform each data set into a hierarchical format containing household and person records.
 Any additional levels of information above the household, such as dwellings, are recorded on the household record.
-This data restructuring not only provides regularized input for the harmonization routines, but also uncovers errors that could not be identified from a simple examination of data frequencies.
-Restructuring was thus an integral aspect of data cleaning.
-The data reformatting procedures are described in detail in the following article, "Standardizing and Harmonizing International Census Data."
+This data restructuring not only provides regularized input for the harmonization routines but also uncovers errors that could not be identified from a simple examination of data frequencies.
+Restructuring is thus an integral aspect of data cleaning.
+The data reformatting procedures are described in detail in Esteve and Sobek's article on pp. 66-79 in Part Two of this issue.

 We have developed a battery of tests to ensure data soundness.
-While most of the datasets are generally of high quality, they often have internal inconsistencies.
-Among the things we check for are households with no heads or multiple heads; households with multiple wives in countries that do not practice polygamy; implausibly large households or dwellings; and duplicate records.
+Whereas most of the data sets are generally of high quality, they often have internal inconsistencies.
+Among the conditions we check for are households with no heads or multiple heads, households with multiple wives in countries that do not practice polygamy, implausibly large households or dwellings, and duplicate records.
 We also look for inconsistencies between household and person records, in the relationships among the persons in a household, and among the characteristics of individuals.
-For example, we check for contradictions between age and labor force status, marital status, educational attainment, and school attendance.
-Where data errors can be unambiguously identified, we flag the data item as inconsistent.
+For example, we check for contradictions between age and labor-force status, marital status, educational attainment, and school attendance.
+When data errors can be unambiguously identified, we flag the data item as inconsistent.

-Once the consistency checks are completed, we edit missing and inconsistent values.
-Missing and inconsistent values are replaced with allocated values by means of logical edits and probabilistic hot deck imputation procedures.
-For example, if sex is missing, it is edited by logical inference from the family relationship field or based on the sex of a spouse.
+Once the consistency checks are completed, we edit missing and inconsistent values that are then replaced with allocated values by means of logical edits and probabilistic hot-deck imputation procedures.
+For example, if sex is missing, it is edited by logical inference from the family relationship field or on the basis of the sex of a spouse.

-When missing or inconsistent items cannot be resolved through logical computer editing, we turn to hot-deck probabilistic allocation procedures modeled on those of the U.S. Census Bureau (Ruggles and Sobek 1997, Volume 3).
-Such allocation procedures increase the reliability of sample estimates and make the samples simpler to use.
-For each variable there is a series of criteria for matching a donor record used to impute the missing or inconsistent value.
-These criteria are determined through analysis of the best predictors for each variable, and can vary from census to census and between countries.
+When missing or inconsistent items cannot be resolved through logical computer editing, we turn to hot-deck probabilistic allocation procedures modeled on those of the U.S. Census Bureau (Ruggles and Sobek 1997, vol. 3).
+Such allocation procedures increase the reliability of sample estimates and simplify usability.
+For each variable, there is a series of criteria for matching a donor record used to impute the missing or inconsistent value.
+These criteria are determined through analysis of the best predictors for each variable and can vary from census to census and between countries.
 For example, if school attendance is missing, then one might allocate the school attendance of the most proximate individual in the file who shares the same age, sex, and parental occupation or income.
 If a perfectly matched donor record cannot be found, the record that meets the largest number of criteria is used.
 The donated value is then subjected to consistency checks and is rejected if unsuitable.
-A data quality flag identifies any allocated or edited data items.3
+A dataquality flag identifies any allocated or edited data items.2 codes is a major part of the work of IPUMS-International.
+The goal is to create variables in which codes mean the same thing across all data sets.